In order to win in online marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 Your next method is a similarly inexpensive one, with a similar path to potential growth.
 Start collecting subscribers for your email newsletter on the sides and footer of your website.
 The more subscribers you have, the more powerful this distribution channel is going to be.

-The idea behind a regular newsletter is to take pieces of content, presumably from your on-site blog, and promote them via an occasional email blast.
+The idea behind a regular newsletter and blog post is to take pieces of content, presumably from your on-site blog, and promote them via an occasional email blast.
 This will increase the visibility of your content and give your subscribers – who are already familiar with your brand and content – a chance to read, share, and engage with them.
 For example, consider this email blast which promoted one of our recent blog posts:

 The other route with email marketing is to offer exclusive content through it, which users can only get (or get early access to) by being subscribers.
 The advantage here is that it makes subscribing to your email list more appealing, which will give you access to a greater number of users.
 However, it also means producing content with a slightly lower potential since you’ll be limiting its visibility, at least initially, to a small range of people.